-HERG researchers continue to publish findings from their recent studies of home mortgage foreclosure in the US, offering important contributions to understanding the roots of the foreclosure crisis and pointing to the need for new policy initiatives.
+HERG researchers published widely on their findings from studies of home mortgage foreclosure in the US, offering important contributions to understanding the roots of the 2008 foreclosure crisis and pointing to the need for new policy initiatives.
 Note: the 2009 article below was named best article of the year in the Journal of Urban Affairs.

 Fields, Desiree, Libman, Kimberly and Saegert, Susan (2010) 'Turning everywhere, getting nowhere: experiences of seeking help for mortgage delinquency and their implications for foreclosure prevention', Housing Policy Debate, 20: 4, 647 — 686

 SAEGERT, S., FIELDS, D. and LIBMAN, K. (2009), DEFLATING THE DREAM: RADICAL RISK AND THE NEOLIBERALIZATION OF HOMEOWNERSHIP.
 Journal of Urban Affairs, 31: 297–317